logo

 Just before needed, trim and cut the eggplant into even pieces (1 inch in size).

 In a large deep skillet or soup pot on medium high heat, add the oil.
 When hot, add the black mustard seeds, asafetida and the fresh curry leaves.
 Next, add the rice and stir until well coated with the fragrant oil (about 2-3 minutes).
-Add the cashews, bay leaf, salt and the freshly ground spice mixture.
+Add the cashews, bay leaf, salt, pepper and the freshly ground spice mixture.
 Mix well to combine and add the eggplant pieces.
-Add 4 cups of water and bring to a good boil, cover and reduce the heat.
+Saute for about 5 minutes and then add 4 cups of water.
+Bring to a good boil, cover and reduce the heat.
 Let simmer until done (around 10-12 minutes).
 Halfway through the cooking process, add the yogurt and carefully stir through the rice and eggplant mixture.
 The rice should be thoroughly cooked and the eggplant should be soft and tender.
 Garnish with freshly chopped cilantro and freshly grated coconut.
 Serve hot with papad and yogurt on the side.

 Indian Rice Recipes